 Typically, the first step is for the foreigner to get an immigrant visa.
 Second, the foreigner applies for a green card using the I-485 Form.
 How the green card application proceeds depends on whether the foreigner is currently in the U.S. or not.

-If the foreigner is overseas, applying for the green card is called “consular processing.”
+If the foreigner is overseas, applying for a green card is called “consular processing.”
 If the foreigner is on U.S. soil, applying for the green card is called “adjustment of status.”
 Consular processing usually goes a little more quickly than adjustment of status.
 And depending on the case, the foreigner will probably need to give an interview and give fingerprints.3

 California has eleven immigration offices that offer fingerprinting.